What Are Compostable Plastics? What Businesses Should Know Today

 Despite their potential, businesses face key challenges when adopting compostable plastics:

-• Consumer confusion: Without clear labeling and education, consumers often don't know how to properly dispose of compostable items.
-Many compostable plastics end up in landfills or recycling bins, where they can cause contamination.
+Consumer confusion: Without clear labeling and education, consumers often don't know how to properly dispose of compostable items.
+Many compostable plastics end up in landfills or recycling bins, where they can cause contamination so clear labels are needed.

-• Infrastructure gaps: The biggest hurdle is the lack of industrial composting facilities.
-According to the US Composting Council, only about 5% of food waste is currently composted in the United States, and many facilities don't accept compostable plastics.
+Infrastructure gaps: The biggest hurdle is the lack of industrial composting facilities.
+According to the US Composting Council, only about 5% of food waste is currently composted in the United States, and many facilities don't accept compostable plastics so be sure to check with your local compost company.

 Despite these challenges, here are some meaningful ways to encourage the use of compostable plastics:

-As we continue to grapple with plastic pollution, compostable alternatives offer a pathway to reducing our environmental impact without sacrificing convenience.
-While they're not a perfect solution, they represent an important step toward more sustainable packaging systems—provided we develop the infrastructure and knowledge to use them properly.
+As we continue to wrestle with plastic pollution, compostable alternatives offer a pathway to reducing our environmental impact without sacrificing convenience.
+While they're not a perfect solution, they represent an important step toward more sustainable solutions to single-use.

 Whether you're a business looking to upgrade your supplies or an individual reducing your plastic footprint, compostable products make a real difference.